iBicha/playlet/docs/README.md

 Since modifying the web app code requires building all three projects (playlet, playlet lib, and web app) this makes the iteration speed very slow, and we lose the benefits of web development, such as hot reloads.

-For that reason, the recommeneded iteration when working on the dev app is:
+For that reason, the recommended iteration when working on the dev app is:

 1. Start `Playlet (dev)` (by selecting `Playlet (dev)` and pressing Play in VS Code)
 1. Once Playlet starts, switch to `Playlet Web (dev)` and press play.
 Do not stop `Playlet (dev)`
 1. The web app should start in the browser

-You will notice that thr browser tab that just opened shows an url like `http://192.168.1.X:5173/?host=192.168.1.Y:8888`
+You will notice that the browser tab that just opened shows an url like `http://192.168.1.X:5173/?host=192.168.1.Y:8888`

-This is because the web app will be served from Vite, while API calls to the playlet will be done to the Playlet lib webserver.
+This is because the web app will be served from Vite, while API calls to the Playlet will be done to the Playlet lib webserver.

 For debugging, choose the compound target `Playlet Web (Debug)`.

 ### Tailwind/Daisy UI

-Playlet web app uses [Tailwind CSS](https://tailwindcss.com/) as its base styling library.
+The Playlet web app uses [Tailwind CSS](https://tailwindcss.com/) as its base styling library.
 Additionally, it uses [DaisyUI](https://daisyui.com/) as it offers a versatile set of components, and has built-in supports for themes.

 ### API calls (proxy authenticated)